Amateur Photographer verdict

 Nevertheless, this camera employs the 34-year-old EF mount, making it compatible with a vast array of lenses from both Canon and third-party makers such as Tamron and Sigma.
 It’s typically best paired with lenses specifically designed for APS-C cameras, including Canon’s EF-S range.

-This is because the 1.6x crop factor of its APS-C sensor means that full frame Canon EF lenses have their angle of view considerably reduced, and that standard zooms and wide-angle lenses for this camera really need to be designed for the smaller sensor.
+The reason you’re better using these lenses is the 1.6x crop factor of its APS-C sensor causes full frame Canon EF lenses to have their angle of view considerably reduced.
+Standard zooms and wide-angle lenses for this camera really need to be designed for the smaller sensor.

 Live view